Logesh051/-EXPERIMENT--03-INTERFACE-IOT-BOARD-AND-CONFIGURE-USART-TO-TRANSFER-STRINGS-/README.md

 ## Output screen shots of Serial port utility   :
  ![image](https://github.com/user-attachments/assets/24a53250-c256-4bc2-a6f4-b6a7ebb08201)
 ## Result :
-configuring and usart is accomplished and string data is visualized on the serial port utilty
+Configuring and usart is accomplished and string data is visualized on the serial port utilty.